The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: The chain map from to

 \s\n {\bf Step 2} (Genus bounds).
-Now that we have an $\omega$-area bound on the sequence $\{u_i\}$, we can apply the Gromov-Taubes compactness theorem~\cite[Proposition~3.3]{T3}, which is a local result and carries over to the symplectic cobordism $(W_+,\Omega_+)$ without difficulty.
+The $\omega$-area bound on the sequence $\{u_i\}$ and the fact that all $u_i$ have the same asymptotics imply an energy bound on the $u_i$ (for the energy defined as in Equation~\eqref{eqn: energy of Lipshitz curve}).
+The energy bound implies a local $\Omega_+$-area bound, and therefore we can apply the Gromov-Taubes compactness theorem~\cite[Proposition~3.3]{T3}, which is a local result and carries over to the symplectic cobordism $(W_+,\Omega_+)$ without difficulty.
 As explained in \cite[Lemma~9.8]{Hu1}, the Gromov-Taubes compactness theorem implies the weak convergence of $u_i$ as currents to a holomorphic building $u_\infty$.
-In particular, we may assume that $[u_i]\in H_2(W_+,{\bf y},\gamma)$ is fixed for all $i$.
+In particular, we may assume that $[u_i]\in H_2(W_+,{\bf y},\boldsymbol{\gamma})$ is fixed for all $i$.

 We now use the fact that $[u_i]$ is fixed to bound the genus of $\dot F_i$.
 The relative adjunction formula (Lemma~\ref{lemma: relative adjunction for W plus}) gives:

 In view of the writhe bound

 from \cite[Lemma~4.20]{Hu2} and the nonnegativity of $\delta(u_i)$, we obtain: